veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   ##### ANKA_UPGRADE_CLI_TO_VERSION (string)

   This will force an upgrade of Anka Virtualization CLI to the given version.
-It will perform a `curl -S -L -o ./$FULL_FILE_NAME https://downloads.veertu.com/anka/$FULL_FILE_NAME` so take a look at [https://downloads.veertu.com/#anka/](https://downloads.veertu.com/#anka/) to see a complete list of available versions.
+It will perform a `curl -S -L -o ./$FULL_FILE_NAME https://downloads.veertu.com/anka/$FULL_FILE_NAME` so take a look at [https://downloads.veertu.com/#anka/](https://downloads.veertu.com/#anka/) to see a complete list of available packages.
+You'll need to use the full file name (eg: `Anka-3.6.1.198.pkg`).

   - Optional
   - Only available in 3.6.1/15.1.1 or greater AMIs.